The Problem: Weak Radio Signals

 BDA’s are high-powered, band-selective radio signal booster systems that can be designed and customized to meet all public safety frequency band ranges and are the solution to combat structural interference.
 BDA systems boost signal strength through a network of Antenna’s strategically located.

 A BDA system is considered a Life Safety System and similar to fire alarms is a code-driven requirement.
 The system must be monitored by the building’s fire alarm system and annunciate the status of any boosters.

 How Can United Fire Protection Help?

-United Fire understands the criticality of communication for emergency responders.
+United Fire Protection understands the criticality of communication for emergency responders.
 We also understand the intricacies of local NFPA mandates and complexities of BDA solutions and installation.
 An FCC GROL licensed technician will perform an on-site evaluation to determine your need for a BDA solution.
 If deemed necessary, a factory trained and a certified contractor will design, configure, install, and maintain a unique, code-compliant solution.
 Our dedication to safety means we will continually test and inspect your solution as required by NFPA 1221 and NFPA 72 to ensure communication is never compromised.

 - A survey shall be completed by an FCC GROL Licensed Technician

 - Design and Installation performed by a factory trained and certified contractor